JCSheeron/AS_305841_E00002/305841_E00002_AM_0/Logical/Libraries/McAxis/McAxis.typ

 		CorrectVelocityLimits : BOOL; (*Automatically correct velocity limits.*)
 		UseTimeLimit : BOOL; (*Automatic cutoff after time if no load or load too low.*)
 		TimeLimit : REAL; (*Time limit for how long the axis can move at the speed or acceleration limit before it is stopped automatically [s].*)
+		TorqueAlternativeValueSource : McAltValueSrcEnum; (*If used, defines the alternative source of torque setpoint and uses it instead of "Torque" input [Nm]*)
+		StartAlternativeValueSource : McAltValueSrcEnum; (*If used, defines the alternative source of Start command triggered when ParID value changes from zero to non-zero value*)
 	END_STRUCT;

 	McLimitLoadModeEnum :